-Acceptable Solutions Performance Criteria

-A1 P1

-Eacl (a) (b) intended for residential use; a lot required for public use by the State government, a Council, a Statutory authority or a corporation all the shares of which are held by or on behalf of the State, a Council or by a statutory authority Each new lot on a plan of subdivision must be - (a) for a purpose permissible in the zone
+Acceptable Solutions Performance Criteria A1 P1 Eacl h new lot on a plan of subdivision must be - Eac h new lot o on a plan of subdivision must be - (a) intended for residential use; (a) for a a pur pose permissible in the zone (b) a lot required for public use by the State government, a Council, a Statutory authority or a corporation all the shares of which are held by or on behalf of the State, a Council or by a statutory authority A2 P2 A lot, other than a lot to which A1(b) applies, must not be an internal lot (a) An ii be - nal lot on a plan of subdivision must (i) use sonably required for the efficient of land as a result of a restriction the layout of lots imposed by - a. slope, shape, orientation and topography of land; b. an established pattern of lots and development; C. connection to the road network;

-A2 P2

-A lot, other than a lot to which A1(b) applies, must not be an internal lot An internal lot on a plan of subdivision must be - (i) use sonably required for the efficient of land as a result of a restriction the layout of lots imposed by - a. slope, shape, orientation and topography of land; b. an established pattern of lots and development; c. connection to the road network; d. connection to available or planned utilities; e. a requirement to protect ecological, scientific, historic, cultural or aesthetic values, including vegetation or a water course; or f. exposure to an unacceptable level of risk from a natural hazard; and (ii) hout likely impact on the amenity Idjacent land
+d. connection to available or planned utilities; e. a requirement to protect ecological, scientific, historic, cultural or aesthetic values, including vegetation or a water course; or f. exposure to an unacceptable level of risk from a natural hazard; and (ii) without likely impact on the amenity of adjacent land